thisiskennyb/boulder_comp/README.md

 #### View Current Standings
 - The user can view their current standing in any active league they are a member of by navigating to their dashboard.
 In addition the dashboard displays all of the user's past sends and account settings.

-## Purpose
-Bouldering Comp is a practical tool designed to organize bouldering competitions for the rock climbing community.
-The idea for this app originated from a group of friends who annually organize a competition and track all the details using Google Sheets.
-This app provides a more efficient way to manage leagues and access competition details.
-It aims to simplify the process for both organizers and participants, offering a user-friendly platform for league organization and information dissemination.

 ## Pages